14islands/component-loader-js/README.md

 ## Browser support
 ComponentLoader uses vanilla Javascript compatible with IE9 and up when using the ES5 version.

+To run the ES6 version we recommend https://babeljs.io/

 ## Authors
 - David Lindkvist [@ffdead](https://twitter.com/ffdead)